HTML to Image / HTTP API Reference

 zip_main_filename

 Set the file name of the main HTML document stored in the input archive.
-If not specified, the first HTML file in the archive is used for conversion.
-Use this method if the input archive contains multiple HTML documents.
+Use this when your ZIP/TAR archive contains multiple HTML files and you need to specify which one to convert.

 Response